tomchen/font-template/README.md

 * **`font_template_single.ai`** ([download](https://github.com/tomchen/font-template/raw/master/font_template_single.ai)): Adobe Illustrator font template for a single glyph.
 If you want, you can use this file instead of (or along with) `font_template.ai`.
 * **`batch_import_svg.py`** ([open](https://github.com/tomchen/font-template/raw/master/batch_import_svg.py), then <kbd>Ctrl</kbd>+<kbd>S</kbd> / <kbd>Cmd</kbd>+<kbd>S</kbd> to save): a python script that can import multiple SVG individual glyph files into FontForge's `.sfd` font file (and can optionally convert it to production font files, i.e. `.otf`, `.ttf`, `.woff`, `.woff2`, etc.)

-(Instead of downloading the files, you may also `git clone` or [download the whole repository](https://github.com/tomchen/font-template/archive/master.zip), of course)
+(Instead of downloading the files, you may also `git clone` or [download the whole repository](https://github.com/tomchen/font-template/archive/master.zip))

+(**ATTENTION: FontForge Windows Version 20200314 crashes when importing SVG files.
+This has been fixed but a newer FontForge stable version hasn't been released yet.
+For now, Windows user should use either a recent non-release build ([2020-08-15 build](https://ci.appveyor.com/api/buildjobs/gvptvmuefmyfmiw7/artifacts/fontforgebuilds%2FFontForge-mingw-w64-i686-829d9e-appveyor.7z)), or old Version 20190801 release ([download](https://github.com/fontforge/fontforge/releases/download/20190801/FontForge-2019-08-01-Windows.exe)).** FontForge Linux versions do not have this bug)

 ## Usage